 What platform and operating system you're using (Debian, Arch, Docker, etc.)

-What you were doing that caused the error or issue to appear
+What you were doing that caused the issue to appear

 Any relevant log output

 [bug] at the beginning of their title.
 This will later be removed by the Jellyfin team when assigning labels.
 To assist in triaging, if you know which other label(s) should be applied to your issue, please add them after the

 Bugs should be reproduceable.
 That is, you should be able to have determined through troubleshooting how to replicate the issue.
 While one-time bugs shouldn't be ignored, if they're difficult or impossible to reproduce, it's likely very hard to fix them.
 Please attempt to reproduce the bug before filing the issue, and include the smallest test case you can to demonstrate it.

 If you ever need assistance for troubleshooting or opening an issue, please contact the community and we'll try to help you out!

 Jellyfin features a number of issue labels to assist in triaging and managing issues.
 Users cannot assign these themselves due to GitHub's permissions, but they will be added by an team member during triaging.